Tulip Tour - 8 day

 Day 7: Alkmaar - Amsterdam, 22 or 33 mi.
 (37 or 54 km)

 Day 8: Departure from AmsterdamAll distances in italics are covered by ship.
-The tours on the Allure and Sarah will be accompanied by one tour guide.
+The tours on the Sarah will be accompanied by one tour guide.
 During days when two distances are possible, he/she will make a choice to guide the longer or the shorter option after consultation of the group.
 Not all mentioned highlights will be visited during the short bike option.

 Day 1: Amsterdam - Spaardnam | Spaarndam - Haarlem, 3 or 8 mi.
 (6 or 14 km)